 As families sit down to watch Christmas movies with their cookies and egg nog, IllinoisBet.com decided to look into which holiday classics were most popular in the state.
 No surprise here, the Illinois-based “Home Alone,” filmed in Winnetka, is the runaway favorite.

-Utilizing Google Trends, IllinoisBet.com took a break from covering Illinois sports betting, this week we decided to get into the holiday spirit.
-Utilizing Google Trends, we determined the most popular Christmas movies of state residents by looking at search results over the past five Christmases.
-The movies used in the analysis are the 40 most popular Christmas films over the past year based on global traffic from AhRefs.
+Utilizing Google Trends, IllinoisBet.com took a break from covering Illinois sports betting and analyzed the most popular Christmas movies of Illinois residents.
+We did so by looking at the search results of each movie over the past three Christmases.
+The movies included the 40 most popular Christmas movies over the past year based on global traffic from AhRefs.com.

 Favorite Christmas Movies of Illinois Residents